-English as an Additional Language or Dialect (EAL/D) is designed for students from diverse non-English speaking backgrounds, including Aboriginal and/or Torres Strait Islander backgrounds, as designated by the course entry requirements.
-Through the study of literary, digital and other texts the students engage in a variety of language learning experiences to develop and consolidate their use, understanding and appreciation of Standard Australian English, so as to enhance their personal, social, educational and vocational lives.
+English as an Additional Language or Dialect (EAL/D) is designed for students from diverse non-English speaking, Aboriginal or Torres Strait Islander backgrounds as designated by the course entry requirements.
+The students engage in a variety of language learning experiences to develop and consolidate their use, understanding and appreciation of Standard Australian English, so as to enhance their personal, social, educational and vocational lives.

-English Extension is designed for students undertaking English (Advanced) who choose to study at a more intensive level in diverse but specific areas.
+English Extension is designed for students undertaking English Advanced who choose to study at a more intensive level in diverse but specific areas.
 They enjoy engaging with complex levels of conceptualisation and seek the opportunity to work in increasingly independent ways.